 However, this small audience brings more revenue: the “full version” purchases represent 35% of the income, it’s a 2.9$ purchase which is considered “expensive” by today’s standards for a mobile game.

 Exp3D being a niche game, players who love the genre are more willing to pay for it.

 And the main source of revenue is IAPs which account for almost half of the income.

 Exp3D made me realize the importance of not limiting a game to the traditional model of “free demo/full version”.
 Some players are more than willing to spend money to have a powerful ship, do not prevent them by having a simple one-time purchase! :)

-As for the income itself, the money Exp3D brings every month barely amounts to a third of the rent I pay for my appartment in Tokyo.
+As for the income itself, the money Exp3D brings every month barely amounts to a tiny fraction of the rent I pay for my appartment in Tokyo.